Torrey Peters: Early writing and self-publishing

 In 2012, when Peters was at the University of Iowa, she published a biographical essay for Gawker called "The Crossdressing Room".
 Peters had not yet transitioned and later regarded this piece as dishonest, more interested in hunting for acceptance from her audience rather than seeking out truths.
 After initial interest in expanding this essay into a book dwindled because an agency thought it would not connect with a "mainstream" audience, Peters stopped writing for some time.

 Peters moved to Brooklyn in 2015 to join the Topside Press trans literary scene.
 She was inspired to join after reading their influential novel Nevada by Imogen Binnie, and meeting Tom Léger, Topside's editor.
 During this time she began shaping her writing to primarily speak to an audience of trans women, rather than sanitizing her tone to cater to a cisgender audience.
-Topside was also the center of debate at this time because it was the only trans literature-focused publisher at a time when mainstream publishers allowed narrow opportunities for trans stories.
-Exacerbating this, Topside promoted very few works from trans authors of color.

 Peters wanted to promote a wider trans literary scene by encouraging writers to self-publish novellas using shared classes and resources.
 She spent half a year setting up and sharing her methods, and began publishing her first two novellas this way.
 She shared them widely for free download from her website and online trans communities, or for variable prices in small-run print editions.
 Her novellas eventually built a cult following and sold in the thousands, but she was disappointed when nobody else joined her in the project.
 Later, she reflected that more authors were following this method, but it had just taken five years.

 Peters has written reviews for a breadth of transgender and gender non-conforming authors, such as Janet Mock, Akwaeke Emezi, and Casey Plett, who have published books through Arsenal Pulp Press, Metonymy, and Topside Press.